-However, as Gill Wilkinson, employment law expert with Ware & Kay in York & Wetherby explains, the government has found time for a few changes.
+However, as Gill Reid, employment law expert with Ware & Kay in York & Wetherby explains, the government has found time for a few changes.
 Gill also outlines the anticipated effect of Brexit on UK employment law and the implications for EU workers in the UK.

 April 2019 changes

 Employers need to be ready for changes which are expected to come into effect from the following dates: